The Green Green Grass series 1: Viewers

-Note: Viewership value taken from Barb.

-Note: Audience Percentage value taken from Digital Spy.

 Critics

 The comedy has been criticised due to its spin-off roots.
 As a spin-off of the nation's favourite sitcom, The Green Green Grass was always going to have a difficult start.
 The series received negative reviews from critics and some fans of Only Fools and Horses alike.
 The series has continued to run due to the bigger than usual audiences it attracts and the general thoughts towards it.
-Many have said that The Green Green Grass without Only Fools and Horses behind it is fantastic but the minute you put Only Fools and Horses back in the picture, The Green Green Grass loses its good points.